-Everyone who has taken an aerobics class or who remembers high school gym class, knows that stretching is part of all routines.
-Not everyone understands why - nor carries this practice into daily life.
+Everyone who has taken an exercise class or who remembers high school gym class, knows that stretching is part of all routines.
+Not everyone understands why -- nor carries this practice into daily life.

 Stretching increases flexibility, reduces muscular and joint tension and stiffness, improves circulation, helps with balance, improves posture, and just makes you feel good.

 It's good for overall health, even for non athletes and those who lead sedentary lives.
 For instance, studies show that regular lower back stretches reduce the risk of back pain and discomfort.